Why do we need Infectious Substance Packaging?

 Unlike packaging for Category A Infectious Substances, packaging for Category B does not have to be UN approved, however, it does need to have demonstrated that it can pass certain performance tests.

-The table below shows the packaging and test requirements for Category A and Category B Infectious Substances.
+Packaging and test requirements for Category A and Category B Infectious Substances.

 In order to ship compliantly, the shipper must use the correct packaging for Category A and Category B Infectious Substances and ensure it is assembled as per the packaging manufacturer’s instructions.